farhanaliarshad1/farhanaliarshad1/README.md

   <h1 align="center">Farhan Ali Arshad</h1>
-<h3 align="center">Software Engineer focus on Machine Learning and NLP</h3>
+<h3 align="center">Software Engineer focus on Generative AI and NLP</h3>

 ## ABOUT ME
-Hello, I'm Farhan Ali Arshad.
-Born and raised in Pakistan, I've been living in Germany and fully immersed in the world of quality assurance ever since I wrote my first automated test script.
-I hold a Bachelor's degree in Software Engineering from the University of Gujrat, and my true passion lies in ensuring software excellence through comprehensive testing.
-Currently, I'm pursuing an MSc in Natural Language Processing at the University of Trier, Germany, where I'm thriving as a passionate QA engineer transitioning into the exciting world of Machine Learning.
-My work focuses on developing secure ML systems while implementing robust evaluation frameworks.

-## A FEW THINGS THAT DEFINE ME
-- **Purpose-driven:** Passionate about creating AI solutions with social impact, ethical AI development, and security vulnerability mitigation
-- **Growth-oriented:** Constantly improving my technical abilities through collaboration with teams and colleagues
-- **Collaborative:** I do my best work in environments where knowledge sharing and teamwork are valued, surrounded by people passionate about helping each other grow

-## MY STUDIES AND GOALS
-My current career goal is to focus on learning and solidifying the foundational knowledge required to work as a Machine Learning Engineer, specializing in NLP.
-I'm mapping out areas of knowledge to study further, aiming to become a technical expert in the field of Natural Language Processing and AI security.
+I’m originally from Pakistan and currently living in Germany.
+My journey in tech began with Quality Assurance, where I wrote my first automated test script and discovered my passion for improving software reliability and building systems that truly perform.
+That experience shaped my mindset toward precision, testing discipline, and continuous improvement , values I carry into everything I create today.

+Now, I’m moving forward into the exciting world of Generative AI.
+While I’m learning the core foundations of Machine Learning and Natural Language Processing, my real focus is on building Generative AI systems that can reason, create, and communicate with human-like intelligence.

+I’m currently pursuing my Master’s in Natural Language Processing at the University of Trier, Germany, where I’m exploring how to design and evaluate advanced generative systems responsibly.
+My background in QA helps me bring a strong focus on quality, security, and trustworthiness into every AI project I work on.

+## 🎯 What I’m Focusing On
+- Strengthening my understanding of Machine Learning, Deep Learning, and NLP fundamentals
+- Developing and understanding Retrieval-Augmented Generation (RAG) systems
+- Implementing Vector Databases for efficient data retrieval and context management
+- Experimenting with RAG techniques to improve response relevance and factual accuracy
+- Building generative pipelines using LangChain and LLM frameworks
+- Exploring prompt engineering, LLM evaluation, and fine-tuning strategies
+- Creating evaluation frameworks for text generation and reasoning tasks

 ---
-### • I'M LEARNING
-Technologies, tools and frameworks I have had contact with or have closer contact with in my daily work and am learning today.
-I have a bit more familiarity and am in a continuous learning process with these technologies.
+### 📘 I’m Learning
+Technologies, tools, and frameworks that I’ve worked with, use regularly in my daily projects, and continue to learn and improve every day.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white) ![LLM](https://img.shields.io/badge/LLM-4B0082?style=for-the-badge&logo=openai&logoColor=white)
 ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-0A66C2?style=for-the-badge&logo=scikitlearn&logoColor=white)  ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)